MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/java.md

 In order to automate Java applications, particular settings must be in place.

-To install the Java configuration manually, after Power Automate for desktop has been installed, navigate to the installation folder (**C:\Program Files (x86)\Power Automate**) and run the **PAD.Java.Installer.exe** as an administrator.
+To install the Java configuration manually, after Power Automate for desktop has been installed, navigate to the installation folder (**C:\Program Files (x86)\Power Automate Desktop**) and run the **PAD.Java.Installer.exe** as an administrator.

 Logs for Java automation with Power Automate for desktop can be found in the **%temp%/ java_automation_log** folder (e.g. **C:\Users\username\AppData\Local\Temp\java_automation_log**).